 Tier System

+*The tier system grant amount and annual limit will be reviewed and approved by the committee during fall quarter based on the adjustments to the budget.

+Club Grants Club Grants are an opportunity for an AS club to engage in sustainable community building.
+To be considered clubs need to submit the one page grant application to the SEJ Operations Staff.
+The fund granting authority for Club Grants is delegated by the SEJ Committee to the SEJ Operations Staff and will be spent out of the funds allocated for Club Grants in the Operating Budget.
+Once the SEJ Grant Program Coordinator and Campus Sustainability Manager approve the Club Grant, they are considered funded and brought as a consent item of the committee.

-Tier 1 The fund granting authority for Tier 1 Grants is delegated by the SAF Committee to the SAF Operations Staff and will be spent out of the funds allocated for Tier 1 Grants in the Operating Budget.
-Once the SAF Grant Program Coordinator and Campus Sustainability Manager approve Tier 1, they are considered funded and brought as a consent item of the committee.
+Small Grants To be considered groups need to submit the Small Grant application to the SEJ Operations Staff.
+The fund granting authority for Club Grants is delegated by the SEJ Committee to the SEJ Operations Staff and will be spent out of the funds allocated for Club Grants in the Operating Budget.
+Once the SEJ Grant Program Coordinator and Campus Sustainability Manager approve the Small Grant, they are considered funded and brought as a consent item of the committee.

-Tier 2 Tier 2 Grants will be brought to the SAF Committee for decision in what may be a one-meeting proposal process, decided at the discretion of the committee.
-Approval is based on available funds.
+Medium Grants To be considered groups need to submit the Medium Grant application.
+The grant will be brought to the SEJ Committee for decision in what may be a one-meeting proposal process, decided at the discretion of the committee.
+Approval is based on available funds and alignment with the SEJ mission and values as detailed in the rubric.
 Approval happens at the motion of a committee member and a majority vote of the seated membership.

-Tier 3 Tier 3 Grants will be brought to the SAF Committee for decision in a two-step proposal process:
+Large Grants Large Grants will be brought to the SEJ Committee for decision in a two-step proposal process:

 Conceptual Application: The committee will review the application and give a Memo of Feedback to the team with feedback and recommendations.
+Approval is based on available funds and alignment with the SEJ mission and values as detailed in the rubric.
+Approval happens at the motion of a committee member and a majority vote of the seated membership.

-Final Application and Presentation: Following the final presentation, the committee will vote on project approval.
+Final Application and Presentation: After approval of the conceptual application groups are eligible to submit a final application.
+Following the final presentation, the committee will vote on project approval.
+Approval is based on available funds and alignment with the SEJ mission and values as detailed in the rubric.
 Project approval happens at the motion of a committee member and a majority vote of the seated membership.

 Contingency Funding Tier 1 Grants will be automatically funded a 25% contingency.
 Tier 2 and Tier 3 Grants will be automatically funded a 10% contingency.

-Electronic Voting Online or electronic voting may be utilized by the SAF Committee as needed at the motion of the committee.
+Electronic Voting Online or electronic voting may be utilized by the SEJ Committee as needed at the motion of the committee.
+Electronic voting should still follow committee process as listed in the Charge & Charter.

-Project Follow-up Proposals will have an individual timeline determined by the team with the support of the SAF Staff.
-All allocated funds must be spent within that timeline, unless an extension is approved by the SAF Committee.
-Any unspent funds at the end of the project will be released back to the SAF.
-At the recommendation of the SAF Operations Staff, the committee can vote to pull funds from a project that has not spent its funds in the appropriate timeline.
+Project Follow-up Proposals will have an individual timeline determined by the team with the support of the SEJ Staff.
+All allocated funds must be spent within that timeline, unless an extension is approved by the SEJ Committee.
+Any unspent funds at the end of the project will be released back to the SEJ Fund.
+At the recommendation of the SEJ Operations Staff, the committee can vote to pull funds from a project that has not spent its funds in the appropriate timeline.